Pokerole-Software-Development/Pokerole-Obsidian-SRD/Readme.md

 A System Reference Document is a reference for a roleplaying game's mechanics.
 Given Pokerole supports the entire Pokedex, there's a lot of content to be searched and referenced and this vault makes doing so easier.

-The document is divided into the following sections: *Abilities, Learnsets, Moves, and Pokedex*.
+The document is divided into the following sections: *Abilities, Learnsets, Moves, Natures, and Pokedex*.
 The content of each should be self explanatory.
 Two additional SRD folders exist, *Home and Sprites* which contain Pokemon Home sprites and Box Sprites respectively.

 Some highlights of the SRD's features: